PyGenie-Scans/SansScripts/doc/source/tutorial.rst

 ...
 Measuring Sample2_TRANS for 10 uamps

+>> measure_file("tests/good_julabo.csv", forever=True)

 The scan then runs as normal.
+If the users are leaving and you want to ensure that the script keeps taking data until they return, the ``forever`` flag causes the instrument to repeatedly cycle through the script until there is a manual intervention at the keyboard.
+The output is not shown above because there is infinite output.

 Detector Status
 ===============